Skip to content

 Response per point: intersecting_polygon_id, polygon_properties, distance_to_polygon (0 if inside, metres if buffer/nearest), match_type (exact / buffer / nearest / none).

-Converts polygon boundaries to H3 hexagonal grid coverage using h3.polygon_to_cells().
+Converts polygon boundaries to hexagonal grid coverage.
 Supports Polygon, MultiPolygon, Feature, and FeatureCollection inputs.

-For MultiPolygon and FeatureCollection inputs, each polygon is processed separately and the H3 cell sets are unioned.
-Invalid geometries are auto-repaired via .buffer(0).
-Falls back to h3.LatLngPoly format if the GeoJSON dict format fails.
+For MultiPolygon and FeatureCollection inputs, each polygon is processed separately and the hexagonal cell sets are combined.
+Invalid geometries are automatically repaired using standard geospatial techniques.

 EndpointInputParametersOutput